DejaVu-03/practice-demo/README.md

 # practice-demo
-A demo to practice my js skills.
+A demo to improve my js skills.